Domestic violence in Russia: #IAmNotAfraidToSayIt

 In July 2016, Ukrainian activist Anastasia Melnichenko published a post on Facebook in which she recounted her personal experience of sexual abuse and repudiated the idea that she was somehow to blame.
 She included the Ukrainian-language hashtag #яНеБоюсьСказати, which translates to #IAmNotAfraidToSayIt or #IAmNotAfraidToSpeak in English; #яНеБоюсьСказать in Russian.
 Her post was widely shared, and soon afterwards women in Russia and Ukraine began posting their own stories of sexual harassment and assault.
 Many said it was the first time they had spoken of the incidents.
-By August 2016, almost 200,000 women and men had expressed support or shared their stories on social media using her hashtag.
+By August 2016, almost 200,000 people had expressed support or shared their stories on social media using her hashtag.

 The responses were mixed.
 Some who commented were supportive, but many others, including journalists, psychologists, and Orthodox Christian representatives, claimed the stories were fabricated, exaggerated, misandrist, or "undermining traditional values."

 According to a 2016 report from Global Information Society Watch, "gender-based violence in Russia is an everyday affair."
-Throughout the former Soviet Union, sexual assault is rarely taken seriously, especially in Russia under Vladimir Putin.
+As the Soviet Union lacked any sort of gender violence-preventing legislation, sexual assault has continued not to be taken seriously in the countries that emerged after its collapse, especially in Russia under Vladimir Putin.
 Even the most egregious rape cases, which at one time would have been universally condemned, often result in no punishment for the perpetrators.

 Decriminalization

 In February 2017, with the support of the Russian Orthodox Church, Russia decriminalized domestic violence in cases where it does not cause "substantial bodily harm" (such as broken bones or a concussion) and does not happen more than once a year.
+Some forms of domestic violence and of other cases of battery against relatives became an administrative offense.
 As a result, domestic violence increased while reporting declined sharply, and police began to refuse to investigate domestic violence cases.

 Marina Pisklakova-Parker, director of the Anna Centre, an organization that helps domestic violence victims, said decriminalization has proven "very dangerous to the safety of thousands of Russian women."
 In December 2018, Russia's top human rights official, Tatyana Moskalkova, called decriminalization a "mistake" and said new legislation was needed to combat domestic violence.

 NGOs filed a complaint with the United Nations in 2013 on behalf of Shema Timagova, a Chechen woman whose husband attempted to murder her with an axe.
 A Chechen court effectively cleared the husband, finding that the woman had "provoked" him into attacking her.
 In April 2019, in the UN's first ruling on domestic violence in Russia, the UN Committee for the Elimination of Discrimination Against Women (CEDAW) ruled in Timagova's favor and ordered Russia to pay her "adequate financial compensation."
 CEDAW further stated that Russia must amend its laws to criminalize gender-based violence and properly investigate allegations of violence against women.
 Russia was given six months to submit a written response detailing the steps taken with regard to the case.